panastasiadist/FireGate.js/README.md

 };

 // Immediately enforce the new custom policy.
-FireGate.setPolicy(customPolicy);
+FireGate.cookies.setFilteringPolicy(customPolicy);

-// As a result the next cookie will be allowed. document.cookie = 'cookieD=test';
+// As a result, the next cookie will be set. document.cookie = 'cookieD=test';

 // But the next cookie will be blocked. document.cookie = 'cookieE=test';

-// Now allow all cookies except for cookies named cookieE. var customPolicy2 = {
+// Prepare a custom policy that allows all cookies except for the cookie named 'cookieE'. var customPolicy2 = {
   defaultsTo: 'allow',
   rules: [{